 - To provide students with direct feedback relative to their progress that will enable them to enhance their strengths and identify and remediate growing edges and weaknesses in their academic, professional and personal development.

 - To provide faculty with information about student progress to facilitate decisions in the best interest of students and the profession.

-A student must have a cumulative UNG GPA of at least a 2.0 at the end of his or her prescribed curriculum to receive the Bachelor’s degree.
+Furthermore, a student must have a cumulative UNG GPA of at least a 2.0 at the end of his or her prescribed curriculum to receive the bachelor’s degree.